jakob-dunning/django-rest-api/README.md

 My goal is to create a REST API with Django using as little third party software as possible, which is why I ~~haven't used the Django REST Framework and~~ am using built-in tools like Unittest instead of e.g. Pytest.

-After some research, I have decided to use the Django Rest Framework because it is impossible to create a REST api in Django without rewriting the URL dispatcher in order to be able to route the same URL to different view methods depending on the http method used.
+~~After some research, I have decided to use the Django Rest Framework because it is impossible to create a REST api in Django without rewriting the URL dispatcher in order to be able to route the same URL to different view methods depending on the http method used.~~

+After learning that using the Django Rest Framework will lead me down the path of learning about the framework but less about Django, I decided to end my journey with Python and Django for now and go and bake some cookies :-).

 ## Running the API